-In accordance with the by-laws of the Company, the Company will transfer 10% of its net income for the year to the statutory reserve until it equals to 30% of the share capital.
-The reserve is not available for distribution.
+In accordance with the old by-laws of the Company, the Company was required to transfer 10% of its net income for the year to the statutory reserve until it equals to 30% of the share capital.
+The management amended the bylaws of the company to waive this requirement and completed relevant formalities and approvals during the year ended 31 December 2023.